Ninja Gaiden II: Plot

 Ryu fights past hordes of Fiends and singlehandedly defeats Zedonius, Volf, and Alexei, and rescues a captured Sonia.
 He instructs her to stay put and to not move.
 Ryu heads into another room and finds a resurrected Genshin, transformed into a Fiend, back for a fourth and final battle.
-The two-ninja battle in another arduous battle ending with Ryu eventually cutting Genshin down, even splitting his face armor doing so.
+The two ninja battle in another arduous battle ending with Ryu eventually cutting Genshin down, even splitting his face armor doing so.
 Genshin and Ryu, though mortal adversaries, share a final mutual respect as ninja in Genshin's dying moment.
 Genshin shares with Ryu that all of his actions were meant to strengthen the Black Spider Clan as a whole (his cause all along) and has no regrets of pursuing that.
-He acknowledges Ryu as a great warrior, and in support of Ryu's cause hands him the cursed blade of the archfiend for use before dying.
+He acknowledges Ryu as a great warrior, and in support of Ryu's cause hands him the cursed Blade of the Archfiend for use before dying.
 A furious Elizébet appears, and chastises the Black Spider Ninja for losing, even with his power.
-Ryu attacks Elizébet, and angrily cuts her down to red dust with the combination of his own dragon sword and Genshin's blade of the archfiend.
+Ryu attacks Elizébet, and angrily cuts her down to red dust with the combination of his own dragon sword and Genshin's Blade of the Archfiend.
 He states that the overlord had more to live for than she ever would.

 Traveling deeper into the Underworld, Ryu confronts Dagra Dai, who is nearly finished with the Archfiend's resurrection, and defeats him.
 As a last resort, the Infernal High Priest offers his life to Vazdah, and the Archfiend is reborn.
 Ryu takes down the monstrosity and heads to the surface with Sonia, but a drop of his blood from an open wound accidentally spills onto the fiend and revitalizes Vazdah, who ascends to the summit in its true form.
 Amidst an erupting Mount Fuji, Ryu squares off with the Archfiend in a climatic duel to decide humanity's fate and wins.
 Sonia and Ryu reunite and climb to the top of the mountain, sharing the sunrise together.

 In a post-credits scene, amongst a field with countless number of blades embedded into the ground, Ryu plants Genshin's Blade of the Archfiend into the ground and bows in respect for the Black Spider Overlord.
-Ryu, "The Dragon Ninja" takes one last look before taking off into the fog.
+Ryu takes one last look before taking off into the fog.
 The plot is continued in Ninja Gaiden 3 and its expansion Razor's Edge.